dennissivia/aicontract-shared/01_global_02_foundational-rules.md

 - Make atomic commits with clear messages.
 - Treat PRs as a final safety review.

-## 5. Maintain the Contract
+## 5. Maintain the `.agents/` Rules
-- Re-read the contract before tasks that modify design, behavior, or conventions.
+- Re-read these rules before tasks that modify design, behavior, or conventions.
-- Update it when new preferences or shared decisions emerge.
+- Update them when new preferences or shared decisions emerge.
-- Treat it as the primary context anchor whenever session memory is lost.
+- Treat them as the primary context anchor whenever session memory is lost.